mozilla/nimbus-shared/docs/adr/0004-dto-app-identifiers.md

   apps has a unique bundle identifier.

 The data pipeline does not currently maintain a mapping of application family, release channel, and bundle ID anywhere.
-One partial solution is a mapping from (legacy telemetry appName, normalized_os) to a product name and canonical name in the [product_info UDF](https://github.com/mozilla/bigquery-etl/tree/master/sql/mozfun/norm/product_info), which has a notion of product.
+One partial solution is a mapping from (legacy telemetry app_name, normalized_os) to a product name and canonical name in the [product_info UDF](https://github.com/mozilla/bigquery-etl/tree/master/sql/mozfun/norm/product_info), which has a notion of product.
 The
 [probe scraper repository list](https://probeinfo.telemetry.mozilla.org/glean/repositories)